Pearson-Higher-Ed/design/c/dropdown/v1.0.0-beta.7/index.md

         - Right aligned if there is not room within the viewport for the dropdown

       Triggers
-      : - dropdown-open-18 for the icon
+      : - dropdown-open-sm-18 for the icon if combined with text, use dropdown-open-sm-24 if standalone
-        - UI Text - Basic, for any text used
+        - [UI Text - Basic](/design/c/typography/v2.0.0/#rd-ui-text-basic), for any text used
         - 2px spacing between trigger and dropdown
         - Any button type is valid
     contents: